ayham-1/ayham.xyz/content/posts/hardening-the-archl-network-stack.md

 these are the areas where slight changes to the configuration would offer a more secure network stack:

-* Automatic full/half MAC-address octets randomization every network connection.
+* Automatic full/half MAC-address octets randomization for every network connection.
 *